 You’re allowed to be jealous right now.
 I’m in my rented condo at the beach and the forecast for this whole second week in October is 80 degrees and not one drop of rain.
 All that being said, how does that connect to wanting to become creative?
 In 2011, I wrote a blog that has to do with something many of you have probably seen while walking along the beach.
 It’s an oldie, but I think it’s still a goodie.
 It also might help you become more creative!

 June 8, 2011

 Take all these sand structures and think about number of billboards and advertisements you pass during a typical day of driving.
-How many billboards can you honestly remember detail about?
-What about restaurants that you see on the road (other than ones you already know).
-One of my favorite restaurants at the beach is Benjamin’s Original Calabash Seafood Buffet (heading that way tonight by the way).
-When people tell me that they’re going to Myrtle Beach, I always recommend that place and I’m always asked the same question: “Where is it?”
+How many billboards can you honestly remember in detail?
+What about non-chain restaurants that you pass by?
+One of my favorite restaurants at the beach is Benjamin’s Original Calabash Seafood Buffet (heading there tonight).
+When people tell me that they’re going to Myrtle Beach, I always recommend that place.
+People always ask, “Where is it?”
 And I always give the same answer: “Right next to the giant crab.”
-Three things strike me funny.
-One is that the restaurant with the giant crab isn’t Benjamin’s.
-Two, the name of that restaurant actually is The Giant Crab.
-And three, after I give my answer to people, I’ve never had to explain in further detail where the restaurant is located.
+What strikes me funny is that when say “giant crab,” I’ve never had to give further detail.
 How difficult was it for the restaurant owner’s to get a giant crab?
 Probably not too hard.
-But what is the result?
-That’s the one people remember.
+But again, that’s the one people remember.

-Just keep in mind that when you create your ads, business cards or promotional materials, a little extra time for creativity can go a long way!
-I learned that from a crab, an alligator and a mermaid.
+Just keep in mind that when you create your ads, business cards or promotional materials…become creative!
+You can often do it by putting in a little extra time.
+I learned that from , an alligator, a mermaid, and a giant crab.